squidfunk/mkdocs-material/docs/insiders/getting-started.md

 ```

 The theme will reside in the folder `mkdocs-material/material`.
 When cloning
-from `git`, you must install all required dependencies yourself:
+from `git`, the theme must be installed, so MkDocs can find the built-in
+plugins:

 ```
-pip install -r mkdocs-material/requirements.txt
+pip install -e mkdocs-material
 ```

   [7]: https://docs.github.com/en/packages/guides/about-github-container-registry